-Road defects, of course, have an impact on all road users, but cyclists are disproportionately disadvantaged because they are not protected in the same way as the occupants of motor vehicles.
-The fact that motor vehicles (especially lorries) cause most wear and tear to the road surface.
-Whereas the damage done by cycles is negligible, makes this situation even more inequitable.
+Cyclists, however, are disproportionately disadvantaged because they are not protected in the same way as the occupants of motor vehicles.
+The fact that motor vehicles (especially lorries) cause most wear and tear to the road surface, whereas the damage done by cycles is negligible, makes this situation even more inequitable.

-- Between 2007 and 2016 (GB), a 'poor or defective road surface' was recorded by police at the scene as a 'contributory factor' (CF) in incidents in which 22 cyclists died and 368 were seriously injured. - In 2016 (GB), in incidents for which the police recorded a CF, the percentage attributed to a 'poor or defective road surface' was almost four times higher for cycles as it was for motor vehicles (excluding motorbikes).
-(For motorcyclists, this figure was nearly four-and-a-half times as much). - About 12% of the legal claims handled by Cycling UK's Incident Line on behalf of Cycling UK members are due to poor maintenance. - A survey by NHS Bristol found that around 26% of all non-collision incidents involving cyclists were ice-related, and largely occurred on commuting journeys.
+- Between 2007 and 2016 (GB), a 'poor or defective road surface' was recorded by police at the scene as a 'contributory factor' (CF) in incidents in which 22 cyclists died and 368 were seriously injured.3 - In 2017 (GB), in incidents for which the police recorded a CF, the percentage attributed to a 'poor or defective road surface' was almost four times higher for cycles than it was for other types of motor vehicle (except for motorcycles).
+(For motorcyclists, this figure was four and a half times higher).4 - About 12% of the legal claims handled by Cycling UK's Incident Line on behalf of Cycling UK members are due to poor maintenance. - A survey by NHS Bristol found that around 26% of all non-collision incidents involving cyclists were ice-related, and largely occurred on commuting journeys.5 b.

-b.
 Condition of local roads